How COVID-19 Has Redefined Wellness

 Do Something Creative

-Perhaps for you that’s art or completing a home project.
+Perhaps for you that’s art, cooking, or completing a home project.
 It could even be reading a good, old-fashioned book instead of letting your break consist of more screen time and scrolling.
 Engage both halves of your brain and create something.

 It’s no surprise that exercise is a natural mood booster.
 By getting your heart rate up, you elicit all types of physiological responses that work not only as a coping mechanism for stress, but long term benefits as well.